robdodson/requirejs-multipage-shim-boilerplate/README.md

 - shim config is used to load non-AMD scripts.

 ### common.js
-Take a look at the `common.js` file and you'll see that it contains configuration options for require.js.
+As a starting point take a look at the `common.js` file and you'll see that it contains configuration options for require.js.
 If you haven't done so yet take a moment [to read up on how configuration works in require.js.](http://requirejs.org/docs/api.html#config) We've gone ahead and populated this file with configuration settings for every plugin in the IIDS.
 If you need to add additional libraries this is the place to do it.
 Feel free to edit this file and add any scripts that your project requires.

 #### baseUrl
-The `baseUrl` tells require.js where to start when loading a module.
+The `baseUrl` tells require.js where to look when asked to load a module.
 In our case we tell it to start looking in the `js/` folder.

 #### paths
 You'll notice that there are several `paths` which tell require.js how to find a particular file.
 For instance, `require('d3')` translates to `baseUrl + paths['d3']` or `js/vendor/d3.v2`.